 Written by Attorney Kassandra Kuehl.

-There are not many things more stressful than doing a credit check only to discover that your credit score is far lower than you’d like it to be.
-Good credit is often key to securing loans, housing, and even to securing a job.
-Although it’s not always obvious why a potential employer would want to complete a credit check as part of the hiring process, many employers do examine the credit histories of prospective employees when making hiring decisions.
+There aren't many things more stressful than doing a credit check only to discover that your credit score is far lower than you’d like it to be.
+Good credit is often key to securing loans, housing, and even a job.
+Though it’s not always obvious why a potential employer would want to run a credit check as part of the hiring process, many employers do examine the credit histories of prospective employees when making hiring decisions.

 Why Do I Have Bad Credit?

-If you are unsure of what your credit history looks like, you can pull a free credit report from each of the three major credit bureaus on annualcreditreport.com.
-You should review your statements from Equifax, Transunion, and Experian before you begin a job search, as you’ll need to check each report for errors.
+If you don't know what your credit history looks like, you can pull a free credit report from each of the three major credit bureaus on annualcreditreport.com.
+It's good to review your reports from Equifax, TransUnion, and Experian before you begin a job search and check each report for errors.

 Job Application and Credit Reports

 Similarly, some employers use employee credit checks to better evaluate the risks of hiring specific job seekers.
-For example, if you’re drowning in debt and you’re asking for a job managing client finances, the employer may understandably need to ask you some questions about why you’re qualified to give financial advice when you’re struggling with your own financial situation.
+For example, if you’re drowning in debt and you’re asking for a job managing client finances, the employer may want to ask you some questions about why you’re qualified to give financial advice when you’re struggling with your own financial situation.

 Not all employers go through this time-intensive process, but some will if they’re looking for specific red flags.
-These employers may have concerns about the risk of potential fraud by their workers, the need for a security clearance or licensing eligibility, or evidence that the applicant may be vulnerable to bribery.
+These employers may have concerns about the risk of potential fraud, the need for a security clearance or licensing eligibility, or evidence that the applicant may be vulnerable to bribery.

 States That Prohibit Employment Discrimination Based on Bad Credit